dgraph-io/dgraph-docs/content/howto/load-balancing-nginx.md

 ### Install NGINX using the following `apt-get` command:

-After you have set up your Dgraph cluster, install the latest stable nginx.
+After you have set up your Dgraph cluster, install the latest stable NGINX.
 On Debian and Ubuntu systems use the following command:
 ```sh
 apt-get install nginx
 ```